On the continuum limit of epidemiological models on graphs: convergence and approximation results: Introduction

-\end{corollary} We now introduce our second sampling procedure, which is given by the so called $W$-random graphs introduced independently in \cite{diaconisFreedman81, bollabasJanRio,DJ08} and then widely used in the context of graphon theory.
-For every $n\in\nn$ let $S_n= \{ x_1,\ldots x_n \}$ be an ordered set of i.i.d. (independent and identically distributed) random numbers $x_i\in [0,1]$ drawn from a uniform distribution on $[0,1]$.
-Then, following~\cite{BCCZ19}, for any graphon $W \in L^1 ([0, 1]^2;\mathbb{R})$ we can construct the following graphs. \begin{description} \item[ $\bullet$ {\it Weighted $W$-random graph}] denoted by $\mathbb{H}(n, W)$, it is the graph with $n$ vertices and adjacency matrix
+We now introduce our second sampling procedure, which belongs to the family of the so called $W$-random graphs introduced in \cite{diaconisFreedman81}, popularized by \cite{LS} and then widely used in the context of graphon theory.
+Inspired by the construction given in~\cite{Med22,Med19}, for any graphon $W \in L^1 ([0, 1]^2;\mathbb{R}_+)$ and for $\alpha \in\, ]0,1[$ fixed, we introduce the {\it scaled sparse $W$-random graph} $n^{\alpha}\mathcal{G}(n , W, n^{-\alpha})$ as the graph with $n$ nodes and adjacency matrix given by